List of Hollyoaks characters introduced in 2008: Mark Gascoyne

-DI Mark Gascoyne is a colleague of Calvin Valentine.
+DI Mark Gascoyne is a colleague of Calvin Valentine (Ricky Whittle).
 He is portrayed by Craig Russell.
 Mark is a DI who works alongside Calvin.
-He slept with Jacqui McQueen during a breakdown of her relationship with Tony Hutchinson.
-He became closer to Carmel McQueen.
+He slept with Jacqui McQueen (Claire Cooper) during a breakdown of her relationship with Tony Hutchinson (Nick Pickard).
+He became closer to Jacqui's half-sister, Carmel McQueen (Gemma Merna).
 Calvin found condoms in Carmel's purse.
 He became suspicious of Mark and Carmel's relationship.
-Carmel confessed that she bought them for Lauren Valentine and Barry Newton.
-Mark raided The Loft and made Calvin beat up Warren Fox.
-Mark upset Louise Summers and Ravi Roy by insinuating that Warren was dead.
+Carmel confessed that she bought them for Lauren Valentine (Dominique Jackson) and Barry "Newt" Newton (Nico Mirallegro).
+Mark raided The Loft and made Calvin beat up Warren Fox (Jamie Lomas).
+Mark upset Louise Summers (Roxanne McKee) and Ravi Roy (Stephen Uppal) by insinuating that Warren was dead.
 Warren then beat up Mark as revenge.
-In December 2008, Mark and Calvin arrested Tony Hutchinson for sleeping with 15-year-old Theresa McQueen.
+In December 2008, Mark and Calvin arrested Tony for sleeping with 15-year-old Theresa McQueen (Jorgie Porter).
 In May 2009, he became aware of Calvin's deals with Warren.
-Calvin told him everything and that he had plans to get Warren to confess to Sean Kennedy murder.
+Calvin told him everything and that he had plans to get Warren to confess to Sean Kennedy's (Matthew Jay Lewis) murder.
 Calvin recorded a confession of both Sean and Louise's murders.
 However the recorder had broken and the evidence was lost.
 Calvin was then sacked.
-In June, Mark made enquiries about Warren's murder and searched for suspect Justin Burton.
-He then arrested Clare Devine.
+In June, Mark made enquiries about Warren's murder and searched for suspect Justin Burton (Chris Fountain).
+He then arrested Clare Devine (Gemma Bissix).

 Matt Crosby

-Matt Crosby was a man who Hannah Ashworth met during the MTV European Music Awards.
-Matt's limousine ruined Hannah's dress so he gave her his shirt to wear.
-After the awards, Matt returned to Hollyoaks village to see Hannah, when they began flirting.
-Her brother Rhys was shocked when Hannah decided to have a good time and took him upstairs.
-Justin Burton, who had begun developing feelings for Hannah, caught Matt flirting with another girl.
-He immediately forced Matt to split up with Hannah and leave.
-He has not been seen since.
+Matt Crosby is a man who Hannah Ashworth (Emma Rigby) meets during the MTV European Music Awards.
+Matt's limousine ruins Hannah's dress so he gives her his shirt to wear.
+After the awards ceremony, Matt returns to Hollyoaks village to see Hannah, and they begin flirting.
+Her brother Rhys (Andrew Moss) is shocked when Hannah decides to sleep with Matt.
+Justin Burton (Chris Fountain), who has started to develop feelings for Hannah, catches Matt flirting with another girl.
+He immediately forces Matt to split up with Hannah and leave.